benjaminpfleghaar/weather-app/README.md

     -   But it's not applicable if the second URL needs data from the first
 -   Use an updater function for more consistency `useState((preValue) => newValue)`

+### Open questions

+- Is the updater function really always necessary?

 ## 💡 Ideas

 -   Display an image of the city